CU-DSI-Scholars/site-source/content/post/2020-05-18-project-multilanguage-analysis-of-book-titles.md

 ## Learning opportunity

 The student will exercise their talent and skills onto a non-technical field (literature) and would be able to learn about Arabic to English translation.
-No knowledge of Arabic required.

-{{< alert success >}}
-This project is **tentative** and may be removed.
-If you are interested in applying, check back closer to the deadline.
-{{< /alert >}}

 {{< alert success >}}
 Selected candidate(s) may receive a stipend directly from the faculty advisor.
 Amount is subject to available funding.